bprinty/jest-axios/docs/guide/README.md

 ## Singleton Models

-It's often useful to have a data model that represents singleton data instead of collection data.
+Alongside Models and Collections, it's often useful to have a data model that represents singleton data instead of collection data.
 A common example of this is providing profile data to the currently logged-in user via a `/profile` endpoint contextualized to return information for the current user.

 Since we don't need to define a relational schema to represent users in our database (we're just concerned with actions of a single user), we can represent the profile data as a `singleton` model.
 Here is an example config with data and endpoint actions for a `/profile` singleton model: